 Because let’s face this, it’s the “I didn’t know I could love someone this much it hurts and consumes my every thought” feeling.
 So here are the parenting moments I’m talking about.
 See if it’s also yours.

-1. Only being able to watch a movie in 10-minute installments.
+1. Only being able to watch a movie in 10-minute instalments.

 When sitting down recently to watch Game of Thrones, we paused the show 13 times in the first 10 minutes.

-3. My children STILL has never eaten a vegetable
+3. My children STILL have Never Eaten a Vegetable

-If your kids LOVE broccoli and eat up their veggies and enjoy salad, good for you.
-It has never happened in my household.
+If your kids LOVE the broccoli and eat up their veggies and enjoy salad, good for you.
+It has never happened in my household and my entire parenting moments.
 All the ‘experts’ say that if you keep putting vegetables on their plate at every meal, they will eventually get used to it and will eat it.
 Well, I’m up to the ninth and tenth year and it still hasn’t happened.
 I’ve threatened them with scurvy, I’ve told them Santa won’t come, I tell them they will never grow big and strong if they don’t eat their greens.
 Nothing has worked.

-4. If I vaccinate, I’m a sheep.
-If I don’t vaccinate, I’m a tree-hugging hippie.
+4. If I Vaccinate, I’m a Sheeple.
+If I don’t vaccinate, I’m a tree-Hugging Hippie.